olinml2024/olinml2024.github.io/assignments/assignment09/assignment09.md

 ### Jupyter Notebook
 Please submit both a PDF of your Jupyter Notebook (with the code executed) and an executable Jupyter Notebook (or link to Colab with appropriate sharing set and tested) to Canvas.

+You should refer to the Project Description at the top of this document for what to include (we try to refer to that section here).
 Your project will be graded on the following aspects.

 **General**